blsqr/paramspace/README.md

 ```

 #### Comments
 * The yaml constructors supply full functionality.
 It is highly recommended to use them.
+Additional constructors are:
+   * `!pdim-default`: returns the default value _instead_ of the `ParamDim` object; convenient to deactivate a dimension completely.
+   * `!coupled-pdim` and `!coupled-pdim-default` have the analogue behaviour, just with `CoupledParamDim`.
+* The `yaml` object can also be used to `yaml.dump` the configuration into a yaml file again.
 * There is the possibility to iterate and get information about the current state of the parameter space alongside the current value.
-For that, use the `ParamSpace.all_points` method.
+For that, use the `ParamSpace.iterate` method.

 ## Known issues